tutujnr/sentiment_analysis/README.md

 pip install -r requirements.txt

-Add your Groq API key to the project:
+Add your Groq API key to the project

 Open views.py and replace the placeholder YOUR_GROQ_API_KEY with your actual API key.

 ## Usage
-Running the Development Server

 Run the Django development server: